Happy people visiting Machu Picchu ruins, Peru

 Day tour pick-up points and travel times

 From Cusco: Early morning transfer from your hotel to Poroy (45 minutes).
 Board the train (2 hours) to Aguas Calientes.
-From the town, take a 20-minute bus ride up to Machu Picchu ruins.
+From the town, take a 20-minute bus ride up to the Machu Picchu ruins.

 From Ollantaytambo: Transfer from your hotel to Ollantaytambo train station (5 mins) to board the train (1hr 30 mins) to Aguas Calientes.
-From the town, take a 20-minute bus ride up to Machu Picchu ruins.
+From the town, take a 20-minute bus ride up to the Machu Picchu ruins.

 From Aguas Calientes: We will pick you up from your hotel in Aguas Calientes, or the train station, and accompany you to the bus that will take us up to the entrance of Machu Picchu (about a 20-minute ride).